andreapaz7/covidcatcher-sprint2/README.md

 ### Sign up for the required API keys
 - To use the Map API and Search Testing Site location, visit https://developer.here.com/ and sign up.
 - After you signed up, logged in, click Freemium and you will see Javascript and REST.
 Click Create API Keys for both and save
+- To use the News API, visit https://newsapi.org/ and sign up
+- After signing up, get the API key and save them to later place in api-keys.env file
+- To add email functionality to questionnaire results, visit https://app.mailgun.com/ and sign up for a free account
+- After signing up, get the API key and save them to later place in api-keys.env file
+- Also verify your own email for testing purposes (For full functionality you wlil need a paid account)
+- Then navigate to line 117 on app.py and make the necessary to the sender information

+- Now that all apis are set up,
 - Create api-keys.env in your workspace by
 ```
 touch api-keys.env